 Most people automatically have a very negative perception of workplace politics.
 They believe it’s what drives many to abandon their morals.
 Nobody’s going to deny that this is truly part of the dynamics, but if you’re smart about it, you can land that job and still keep your integrity intact.

-Executives know how to make time work for them.
+Executives know how making time works for them.
 There’s no such thing as a hectic day because they know the effective strategies of getting things done efficiently.
 It’s a golden quality to look like the epitome of cool and in complete charge at all times, especially during trying and demanding circumstances.

 You, your skills, your experience, and the people or other entities you’re connected to are your arsenal for the job.
 So, it’s imperative to have a good and solid sense of self, and the value you can bring to the role.